Over 11 Million

 How quickly will I get my certificate of completion?

-Once you finish your course and pass the required exams, you can print your certificate of completion right away.
+Once you finish your course and pass any required exams, you can print your certificate of completion right away.

 What can I do if I lose my certificate of completion?